yjacolin/QGIS-Training-Manual/complete_analysis/analysis_exercise.rst

 * Click on the :menuselection:`Vector --> Geometry Tools --> Polygon centroids`
   menu item.
-* Specify the correct input layer and an appropriate output location.
+* Specify the input layer as :guilabel:`solution.shp`.
+* Provide the output location as :kbd:`Rasterprac`.
 * Call the destination file :kbd:`solution_centroids.shp`.
 * Click :guilabel:`OK` and add the result to the TOC (:guilabel:`Layers list`), then close the dialog.